Elic05/Natural-world/README.md

 <img src="https://user-images.githubusercontent.com/89703720/131333357-1213c022-dde2-436d-a37b-705308ba0c85.png" width="350" height="350">

-Elements composing each NFT:
+Each NFT pis composed of 4 different components:
-- Tree branches
+- tree branches (direction, height, length)
-- Leaf color
-- Seed (made in photoshop)
+- leaves colours (hue)
-- Watercolour background (hand painted - different shapes)
+- watercolour hand painted background - with different shapes
+- seed (created in photoshop)

+The amount of watercolour backgrounds will increase in time, we will always create new images.
-For the 1 step a number of 1018 trees will be generated.
+A number of 1018 will be created.

 # Seeds - Reward
 The first step 100 trees will be created and sold accompanied by a little seed which will generate a new tree in 30 days.